List of Subjects

 Intermediate Level

-At Intermediate level, the subject is divided into three main components: Information Systems, ICT in Organisations, and Software.
+At Intermediate Level, the subject is divided into three main components: Information Systems, ICT in Organisations, and Software.
 Students explore computer hardware, the different types of Information Systems, and their roles in organisations.
 The syllabus includes a variety of technologies, organisational structures, and software types, including system, application, and online software, as well as data modelling.
 The course includes a practical Web Design component where students learn HTML (HyperText Markup Language) and CSS (Cascading Style Sheets).

 Special Considerations

-This course cannot be studied concurrently with Computing at any level.
+Information Technology cannot be studied concurrently with Computing at any level.

 Advanced Level

 At Advanced Level, students engage in the study of music theory, with particular emphasis on harmony and counterpoint.
-The subject also encompasses the history of music and a detailed analysis of selected works by six composers.
+The subject also encompasses the history of music and a detailed analysis of selected works from six composers.
 The historical and analytical components primarily focus on the Baroque, Classical, and Romantic periods, as well as developments in Western music during the 20th century.
-The History syllabus covers a broad spectrum of genres, including vocal music such as opera, oratorio, choral music, and lieder, as well as instrumental and keyboard music, chamber music, and orchestral compositions.
+The History syllabus covers a broad range of genres, including vocal music such as opera, oratorio, choral music, and lieder, as well as instrumental and keyboard music, chamber music, and orchestral compositions.

 Intermediate Level